 PDF has become a great, versatile format for sharing electronic documents.
 But engineers doing simulation were stuck with only being able to include 2D images in their PDF files.
 With the release of a new Plugin for VCollab Professional, you can include 3D model and result plots right in your PDF files.
 A great way to archive, a great way to share.

 You can see the results by checking out these two examples:

 Here is a small example of a car front:

 You can read the full press release here.

-PADT uses VCollab to convert our CAD geometry and simulation results in to smaller, portable formats that can be imbedded in to PowerPoint, Word, websites, portals, PLM/PDM systems, etc… It is a great way to view complicated data without having to fire up the full simulation tool.
+PADT uses VCollab to convert our CAD geometry and simulation results into smaller, portable formats that can be embedded into PowerPoint, Word, websites, portals, PLM/PDM systems, etc… It is a great way to view complicated data without having to fire up the full simulation tool.
 And the files are much smaller than a full result file, so it also is a great way to get key results off of a remote server and interact with them quickly and efficiently.